 Pro Tips to Avoid Common Mistakes

-- Let it rest.
-A quick 5-minute rest after baking keeps juices inside and cheese in place.
+- Let the chicken rest.
+A 5-minute rest keeps it juicy and stops the cheese from leaking.

 Variations, Storage Tips, and What to Serve With It